bbglab/openvariant/docs/examples/plugin_examples.rst

     		return context.row[context.field_name]

-These two plugins are used on the following example:
+These two plugins are used in the following example:

 .. nbgallery::
     :name: Plugin System examples